ngphl/noteTaking/README.md

 ---

 For any additional details or questions, feel free to reach out via the project's [GitHub repository](https://github.com/your-repo).
+Or simply send me an email at longsworkspace@gmail.com